"It's not like Jarvis, but it's pretty close!" -- Examining ChatGPT's Usage among Undergraduate Students in Computer Science: Conclusion

 \subsection{Limitations}

 The study is designed in a way that no part includes any university-specific component.
 But due to limited resources and the time-bound nature of the study, it could include students from only a handful number of universities.
 The survey could be shared with students in a university only after we have received the required approval for bulk emailing in that university.
-Hence, we were able to share the survey only in three universities (A, B, and C).
-As the number of conducted interviews was limited, we were able to recruit interview participants from three universities (A, D, E, F, G, H, I, J) using snowball sampling.
+Hence, we were able to share the survey only in three universities.
+As the number of conducted interviews was limited, we were able to recruit interview participants from eight universities using snowball sampling.
 This may introduce unacknowledged biases pertaining to the academic capacities and practices of the included universities despite having a diverse and abundant pool of participants.

 Moreover, all student interviews were exclusively conducted by the student members of our research team, without any involvement from faculty or staff.
 Our team explicitly assured the students that the interview discussions would serve solely for research purposes and would not result in any disciplinary actions concerning any improper use of ChatGPT by the students.
 This approach was implemented to assure an environment of trust and encourage candid sharing of views without the apprehension of facing any penalties.
 However, it is plausible that some students may have chosen not to fully disclose their thoughts and experiences due to concerns about potential repercussions for the inappropriate utilization of ChatGPT.